cjoster/psp-artifacts/README.md

     kubectl createns mynamespace

+Help output is available also with `-h` or `help`:

     Usage:
         kubectl createns namespace [ --fixup ]

-		namespace: Name of the namespace to create
-		--fixup  : Attempt to deploy/modify ServiceAccounts, Roles, : and rolebindings even if namespace already exists.
+        namespace: Name of the namespace to create --fixup  : Attempt to deploy/modify ServiceAccounts, Roles, : and rolebindings even if namespace already exists.

 # kubectl-getdeployertoken